 When Should You Seek Relationship Counseling?

-Many people believe that you should only seek relationship counseling when separation or divorce is looming.
+Many people believe you should only seek relationship counseling when separation or divorce looms.
 However, this is frequently too little, too late.
 Relationship therapy should begin as soon as the problems begin to interfere with your daily life.
 Here are some indicators that you may benefit from a consultation:

 - You have difficulty expressing yourselves to one another.